Germany coach Hansi Flick: 'Quickest way out' of pandemic is to get vaccinated | DW | 10.11.2021

 "Nevertheless, vaccinations are not mandatory and we shouldn't judge those who have not yet been vaccinated because they have concerns," Flick said.
 "I am personally of the opinion that everyone should get vaccinated but, as long as it's not mandatory, everyone has the right to not do it."

-Change of tone: Flick lashed out at "so-called experts" earlier this year but is now of the opinion that "everyone should get vaccinated."
+Flick lashed out at 'so-called experts' earlier this year but is now of the opinion that 'everyone should get vaccinated'

 Thanks to a 4-0 win over North Macedonia in their previous game, Germany have already qualified for next year's World Cup in Qatar, where it is possible that organizers will insist that all players are vaccinated.
 Asked whether such a rule would result in Germany only nominating fully vaccinated players for the squad, Flick said: "Whatever happens in future, we'll deal with that then."